ATPI Data Protection Policy

-11.1 Where the Company relies on another group company to assist in its Processing activities, the Company will enter into a Data Transfer Agreement with that other group company in order to ensure that responsibility for the data are clearly identified, as both parties may be considered as Data Controllers.
+11.1 Where the Company relies on another group company to assist in its Processing activities, the Company will enter into a Data Transfer Agreement based upon the EU Model Clauses with that other group company in order to ensure that responsibility for the data are clearly identified, as both parties may be considered as Data Controllers.

 11.2 Where the other group company is located abroad, the group companies involved in the Processing shall be known as a Data Exporter and a Data Importer respectively, although there may be more than one Data Importer involved in the Processing.

 12. Third Party Processors.

 12.1 Similarly where the Company relies on third parties to assist in its Processing activities, the Company will choose a Data Processor who provides sufficient security measures and take reasonable steps to ensure compliance with those measures.

 13.1 Therefore, the Company shall enter into a written contract with each Data Processor requiring it to comply with Data privacy and security requirements imposed on the Company under local legislation.